Archdiocese of Montreal

-The Archdiocese of Montréal (Archdioecesis Marianopolitana) is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church in Canada.
+The Archdiocese of Montreal (Archdioecesis Marianopolitana) is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church in Canada.
 A metropolitan see, its arch episcopal see is the Montreal, Quebec.
 It includes Montreal and surrounding areas within Quebec.

 Cathedrals

-The cathedral of the Archdiocese of Montréal is the Cathedral Basilica of Mary, Queen of the World and St. James the Greater (Basilique cathédrale de Marie-Reine-du-Monde et de Saint-Jacques-le-Majeur), built in 1894.
+The cathedral of the Archdiocese of Montreal is the Cathedral Basilica of Mary, Queen of the World and St. James the Greater (Basilique cathédrale de Marie-Reine-du-Monde et de Saint-Jacques-le-Majeur), built in 1894.

 Previously, the diocese had five cathedrals.
-(From 1821 to 1836, they were the seat of the auxiliary bishop of Quebec in Montréal.)
+From 1821 to 1836, they were the seat of the auxiliary bishop of Quebec in Montreal.